-The horse is mid-surge — mane loose, neck arched, caught in the moment before everything breaks loose.
-Hand cut from raw steel, framed in a custom built black ornate frame.
-The image doesn't change.
-The finish and the version is where they split.
+The horse mid-surge.
+Mane loose, neck arched, caught in the moment before everything breaks loose.
+Hand cut from raw steel, finished in gloss black epoxy, mounted on a white stained wood backing and set in a custom built black ornate frame.
+The finish swallows the metal.
+What remains is pure shape — the cut, the negative space, the movement locked in steel.
+Finished and complete as it leaves the shop.

 Blue Flame Mild steel, hand cut, torch burnt finish, freestanding.
 26" tall x 11" wide x 7" deep